WSET level 3 Award in WinesFree

 This qualification provides a detailed understanding of grape growing, winemaking and the diversity of wines produced in the world.
 Tasting through systematic approach occupies an important part of the programme.
 Upon completion you will be able to assess wines accurately and use your understanding to confidently explain wine style and quality.

-You are active (working or unemployed) in France, and you wish to have your course financed within the framework of vocational training aid?
-This training can be financed through various means, including your Personal Training Account (CPF)
+You are active and wish to have your training financed within the framework of professional training assistance?
+This training can be financed in different ways.
+More info

 Accessibility of the course to people with disabilities.